wp-plugins/pricing-table-dynamite/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily create a pricing table for your Wordpress site in minutes.
+Easily create a responsive pricing table for your Wordpress site in minutes.
 Pricing tables have never been so easy to place on your site.

 == Description ==

-Easily create a pricing table for your Wordpress site in minutes.
+Easily create a responsive pricing table for your Wordpress site in minutes.
 Pricing tables have never been so easy to place on your site.

 * Sell as many products as you want with Unlimited Pricing Tables
 * No Coding means anyone can create a pricing table